pragtical/pragtical.github.io/docs/intro.md

 * **IPC** - shared memory functionality is part of the core and IPC plugin shipped by default to allow opening files and tab dragging between currently opened instances.

+* **CLI** - Integrated command line interface API that can be extended by plugins to provide new CLI flags.

+* **Search/Replace** - Project-wide search and replace support, better user interface for both documents and project search/replace.

 [Lite XL]:              https://github.com/lite-xl/lite-xl
 [lite]:                 https://github.com/rxi/lite